We are currently accepting applications for the next academic year.

 The Office of Graduate Admissions is the place to send all official transcripts.
 The Office of Graduate Admissions sends copies of all transcripts to the Department of Occupational Therapy once an applicant’s file is complete.
 Remember the University must receive copies of all schools where you have ever taken college classes whether or not you took a pre-requisite course at that school.
 You can contact the Office of Graduate Admission directly at 773-995-2404 to make sure that they have received all of your transcripts.

 I am an OTA.
 Do I have to take all of the pre-requisites?

 We give OTA’s credit for the Introduction to Occupational Therapy and waive the time limit for the anatomy and physiology for currently practicing OTA’s.
 OTA program coursework cannot be applied to the MOT program.
 Since OTA degrees are primarily AS or AAS degrees, students can pursue our combined BS in HSC/MOT program.
 This combined program has 93 credits in specific pre-requisites that include the general education requirements as well as the specific OT program requirements.
 A student with an AS or AA degree will be waived from the University general education requirements but need the OT specific pre-requisites and 93 hours of credit before entering the professional sequence.

 Can I finish my pre-requisites once I am enrolled in the program?

-the program and students must be able to apply that information from the very beginning
+No, you must complete all prerequisites prior to starting professional coursework.
+The content of the pre-requisite courses are used as foundational knowledge within the program and students must be able to apply that information from the very beginning of the program.